AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/constant-reindexing-with-cron-job-indexer-reindex-all-invalid.md

 ---
-title: Indexes invalidated and 'indexer_reindex_all_invalid' run constantly
+title: Indexes invalidated and `indexer_reindex_all_invalid` run constantly
-labels: troubleshooting,Could not acquire lock for cron job,error,indexing,crons,site performance
+labels: troubleshooting,error,indexing,crons,site performance,adobe commerce
 ---

-# Indexes invalidated and 'indexer_reindex_all_invalid' run constantly
+# Indexes invalidated and `indexer_reindex_all_invalid` run constantly

 This article provides a possible workaround for the issue when your site has performance issues caused by constant reindexing.
-This is caused by the [!DNL cron] job `indexer_reindex_all_invalid` continuously running and caches are cleaned on reindex.
+This is caused by the cron job `indexer_reindex_all_invalid` continuously running and caches are cleaned on reindex.

 ## Affected products and versions

 * Adobe Commerce (Cloud & On-Premise.)
 2.4.0+.
-As Category Permissions is a Adobe Commerce only feature it will not affect Magento Open Source.
+(As **[!UICONTROL Category Permissions]** is a Adobe Commerce only feature it will not affect Magento Open Source).

 ## Issue

-In New Relic one error logs should show `indexer_update_all_views` running many times with a time > 1s (IE it is processing something).
+In New Relic One error logs should show `indexer_update_all_views` running many times with a time > 1s (i.e., it is processing something).

 ## Cause